Team-Compliance/NewPillCrusher/README.md

     - Speed Up =

-    - Tears Down =
+    - Tears Down = Enemy projectiles have a chance to lose effects --done

-    - Tears Up =
+    - Tears Up = Enemy projectiles have a chance to gain extra effects --done

-    - Luck Down = Enemy projectiles have a chance to lose effects --done
+    - Luck Down = Adds chance for slot/beggar's rewards to get removed -- done

-    - Luck Up = Enemy projectiles have a chance to gain extra effects --done
+    - Luck Up = Adds chance for slot/beggas's rewards to get upgraded/duplicated --done

     - Telepills = Teleports all enemies in a room to a different room --done
         - Horse Pill = Teleports the enemies out of the game (automatic room clear) --done